JuliaML/MLDataUtils.jl/docs/introduction/design.rst

     Any data container can be promoted to be a data iterator as well as a data container by boxing it into a :class:`DataView`, such as :class:`BatchView` or
     :class:`ObsView`.
-See TOD for more information on data views.
+See TODO for more information on data views.

 Tuples and Labeled Data
 ~~~~~~~~~~~~~~~~~~~~~~~~

 We made the decision quite early in the development cycle of this
 package to give ``Tuple`` special semantics.
 More specifically,
-we use tuples to tie together different data-sources on a
+we use tuples to tie together different data sources on a
 per-observation basis.

 All the access-pattern provided by this packages can be called
-with data-sources or tuples of data-sources.
+with data sources or tuples of data sources.
 For the later to
 work we need to understand the assumptions made when using
 ``Tuple``.